iacoposk8/iacoposk8.github.io/projects.md

 title: Projects
 ---

+## CNC calculator
+I'm developing a web-based tool for calculating CNC milling parameters.
+The project aims to provide an accessible and user-friendly platform for machinists and hobbyists to determine optimal cutting speeds, feed rates, and other essential values for various materials and tools.

+<a href="/projects/cnc-calculator" class="btn btn-primary btn-xl">Calculate it!</a>

+---

 ## Langchain - Semantic Search
 I developed a small piece of code that uses LangChain to perform semantic searches within a file.
 This enables the extraction of relevant information based on the meaning of words, rather than simple text matches, improving the efficiency of finding specific content.